Amazon Kindle Unlimited royalties to authors will take a whack!

-Ok, so $9.99 was a minimal line in the sand for authors to make a return on Amazon Kindle Unlimited borrow earnings.
+Okay, so $9.99 was a minimal line in the sand for authors to make a return on Amazon Kindle Unlimited earnings.

 But how in the name of sanity can authors expect to earn anything more than peanuts with a subscription fee of $3.00?